 Feynman says this is like a small vortex ring.
 I'm not sure if this is a correct picture.
 An attempt to make it more correct is the following.
 Imagine making a wavepacket centered on the value of k at the minimum of the dispersion, so that the excitation is localized in space.
 The fact that it is a minimum means $\partial_K \epsilon = 0$ - the group velocity vanishes, so the excitation doesn't move.
 On the other hand, the particle current in the region of the excitation is nonzero.
 This means that our ansatz cannot actually solve the Schrödinger problem, which implies current conservation.
-All of this is some words to motivate an improvement of the ansatz, something like: $$\psi = \sum{i} e^{\mathbf{i}k \cdot r_i + \sum{j} h(r{ij})} \Phi_0 \tag{3.30}$$ which can be chosen to conserve current.
+All of this is some words to motivate an improvement of the ansatz, something like: $$\psi = \sum{i} e^{\mathbf{i}k \cdot r_i + \sum{j} h(r{ij})} \Phi_0 \tag{4.34}$$ which can be chosen to conserve current.
 This is called a backflow improvement, since it describes the particles circulating back around from B to A. Obviously, we can find a better state if we generalize the trial wavefunction.
 This class of wavefunctions does seem to give a good improvement.
 I'm not sure about the words that go with it.
 If you want to read more about this, a nice resource is this interesting article by Pines.

-Part of the reason to devote some effort to this line of thought is that it plays an important role in our understanding of the physics of quantum Hall states.
-That is a subject for another time, but I will just say that these states are extremely interesting, arise in the presence of large magnetic fields, and represent phases of matter beyond any of the ones we have discussed.
+Part of the reason to devote some effort to this line of thought is that it plays an important role in our understanding of the excitation spectra of quantum Hall states.
+That is a subject for another time.
+5 Interacting fermions [We ran out of time to talk about the topics that follow.]
+5.1 Where do spin interactions come from?

-4 Interacting fermions

-4.1 Where do spin interactions come from?